mapardo-lab/exerciseDLKeepcoding/README.md

 Hyperparameter optimization was performed using the **run_optuna_ML.py** and **run_optuna_DL.py** scripts, which execute the optimization procedures defined in the configuration files stored in the `optuna/run_config` directory.

 The methodology was designed to streamline the optimization process by enabling easy configuration of models, search spaces, and scoring metrics.
-All optimization results are saved in the `optuna/file_config` directory for use in subsequent steps.
-These optimized parameters are then utilized in the model training phase (**training_model_ML.py** and **training_model_DL.py**) to build production-ready models.
+All optimization results were saved in the `optuna/file_config` directory for use in subsequent steps.
+These optimized parameters were then utilized in the model training phase (**training_model_ML.py** and **training_model_DL.py**) to build production-ready models.
 The trained models can subsequently be deployed for inference using the **model_prediction_ML.py** and **model_prediction_DL.py** scripts.
 This comprehensive protocol ensures full traceability across all studies and experimental runs.

 # Code Structure